system76/docs/_articles/upgrade-pop.md

 ### Create Installation USB (Optional)

-Some users may prefer to have Pop!\_OS installation media handy before starting any upgrades in case they need to reinstall the operating system.
+Some users may prefer to have Pop!\_OS installation media handy before starting any upgrades in case they need to reinstall or repair the operating system.
 Instructions on creating a USB disk with Pop!\_OS are located in our [live disk](/articles/live-disk/) article.